qmlbook/qt6book/docs/ch04-qmlstart/positioning.md

 <<< @/docs/ch04-qmlstart/src/positioners/GridExample.qml#global

 The final positioner is `Flow`.
 It adds its child items in a flow.
 The direction of the flow is controlled using `flow` and `layoutDirection`.
 It can run sideways or from the top to the bottom.
 It can also run from left to right or in the opposite direction.
 As the items are added in the flow, they are wrapped to form new rows or columns as needed.
 In order for a flow to work, it must have a width or a height.
-This can be set either directly, or though anchor layouts.
+This can be set either directly, or through anchor layouts.

 ![](./assets/flow.png)